 Can ownership be changed from joint tenants to tenants-in-common?

 It is possible to apply to NSWLRS to have the ownership changed from joint tenants to tenants-in-common without the consent of the other property owner(s).
-Once registered at NSWLRS, a new certificate of title will be issued showing the registered owners as tenants in common (expressed in parts such as “1/2”).
+Once registered at NSWLRS, a new title search will show the registered owners as tenants in common in equal shares.